-The Company is currently unable to self-finance 100% of its planned operations for the 2020 fiscal year and has ongoing cash needs to meet its overhead requirements, maintain its exploration assets, and complete planned exploration activities.
-The generation of revenue form it exploration assets is dependent upon several factors, which include the discovery and/or expansion of mineral resources or reserves on each of its properties, the ability of the Company to obtain the necessary financing to advance exploration on these properties, the ability of the Company to make property, advance royalty, or claim maintenance payments to hold these properties, or the completion of transactions with third parties that generate revenue in the short and long term.
+The Company has on-going cash needs to meet its overhead requirements, maintain its exploration assets, and complete planned exploration activities.
+The generation of revenue from its exploration assets is dependent upon several factors, which include the discovery and/or expansion of mineral resources or reserves on each of its properties, the ability of the Company to obtain the necessary financing to advance exploration on these properties, the ability of the Company to make property, advance royalty, or claim maintenance payments to hold these properties, or the completion of transactions with third parties that generate revenue in the short and long term.
 The generation of revenue from equity financings is dependent upon several factors including the impact of Covid-19 on financial markets, the price of gold, and other impacts to financial markets that are beyond the control of the Company.

-As at June 30, 2020, the Company had working capital of \$16,497 (December 31, 2019 working capital - \$498,083) and an accumulated deficit of \$53,379,087 (December 31, 2019 - \$53,726,683) and expects to incur further loss in the development of its business.
+As at September 30, 2020, the Company had working capital of \$2,716,470 (December 31, 2019 working capital - \$498,083) and an accumulated deficit of \$53,861,983 (December 31, 2019 - \$53,726,683) and expects to incur further loss in the development of its business.
 For the Company to continue to operate as a going concern it must obtain additional revenue; there can be no assurance that this will continue in the future.
 As a result, there is a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern and accordingly use accounting principles applicable to a going concern.